EkramC1/ExercismPython/README.md

 ### (3) ghost-gobble-arcade-game
 * **Booleans:** Applied the theory of truth values (True/False) in a practical way.
 Solved logical conditions (like in the Pac-Man exercise) compactly using and, or, and not operators directly via return.

+### (4) currency-exchange
+#Python Math & Data Types:
+* int and float
+* **% Modulo:** Calculates only the remainder of a division ( 7 % 4 results in 3, because 3 is what is left over).
+* **// Floor Division:** Divides two numbers and chops off everything after the decimal point ( 7 // 4 results in 1, would result in 1.75 in a normal division).

+* After analyzing the code of others, I realized that I could shorten the docstrings.
+Also, I noticed that others write the last function differently than I did.
+Their version was much shorter, and they used better variable names, which made the code cleaner and still successful.
+Mine is a clear and easy understandable documentation.
+I still want to try their version in the next exercices.